maxcurzi/tplay/README.md

  Optional dependency for YouTube support: [yt-dlp](https://github.com/yt-dlp/yt-dlp/wiki/installation)

-# Prerequisites Installation on Linux
+## Prerequisites Installation on Linux
-If you're on Linux, you can install OpenCV (and the required Clang) with your package manager.
+If you're on Linux, you can install all dependencies with your package manager.
 For example, on Ubuntu:

 ```bash
 sudo apt install libopencv-dev clang libclang-dev libmpv1 libmpv-dev ffmpeg libavfilter-dev libavdevice-dev
 ```

 ## Prerequisites installation on Windows
-If you have troubles installing OpenCV in Windows (I know I have) try this (assuming you have a relatively modern computer with a Windows 64bit installation):
+**Installing all prerequisited on Windows is NOT RECOMMENDED as it's a lengthy process prone to errors.
+I leave a partial description that should work up until crate version 0.2.1**

+**If you are on Windows, use WSL (Windows Subsystem for Linux) and follow the [Linux instructions](#prerequisites-installation-on-linux)**

+-- Old instructions for Windows (up until crate version 0.2.1) --
 - Download OpenCV prebuilt binaries (I used this [one](https://sourceforge.net/projects/opencvlibrary/)) and it was 4.6.0 at the time of writing.
 - Open the package and extract the `opencv` folder to `C:\opencv` or any other location you prefer.
 - Set the following environment variables (update the paths if you extracted the package to a different location):